DavisPL-Teaching/119/lecture5/README.md

 - Some MapReduce exercises

-- Endnote on Spark (benefits and drawbacks).
+- Endnote on understanding latency & benefits and drawbacks of Spark.

+Questions?